-App Store

-Google Play

-Kids Page

-Become a Junior Ranger Today!
+Become a Junior Ranger

 The Junior Ranger Activity Guide will open your eyes to the Indiana Dunes as they have never been before.
 The guidebook can be picked up at the Indiana Dunes Visitor Center or the Paul H. Douglas Center for Environmental Education.
-When you complete the Junior Ranger Activity Guide, bring it back to the either center to the receive a Junior Ranger badge.
-In addition to the larger Junior Ranger Activity Guide, Indiana Dunes has a Beachcomber Activity Sheet for families enjoying the beach for the day.
-You can pick up a Beachcomber activity sheet the at Indiana Dunes Visitor Center or Paul H. Douglas Center.
-You can also download a printable version of the Junior Ranger Activity Guide and the Beachcomber Activity sheet on our website.
-Scan the QR code for fun things to do while exploring the park or check out "Be a Junior Ranger" at NPS.gov/INDU.
-(BONUS: The guide and activity sheet can now be downloaded.)
+When you complete the Junior Ranger Activity Guide, bring it back to either center to receive a Junior Ranger badge.

+sheet the at Indiana Dunes Visitor Center or Paul H. Douglas Center.
+You can also download printable versions of these activities on our website.